 - Take a day trip somewhere, but make no plans.
-Decide on a distance, no more than Take a picnic and water bottles from home.
+Decide on a distance, no more than _________ miles from home.
+Then take a picnic lunch and water bottles from home.
 As you set off for the day, decide as you go along what you want to do.

-- Spend a day garage saling.
+- Spend a day going to garage sales or yard wales.
 Or have a family or neighborhood garage sale.

 - Start an herb garden.

 - Rent a projector.
 Host an outside family movie night.
 Invite as many guests as you wish.
 Make sure guests bring their own drinks, snacks, and chairs and/or blankets.
 Watch a classic like “The Sandlot” or any other summer classic.

 - Paint rocks and plant them in parks or sneak them into a family member’s garden.